sbcshop/PiCoder-Software/README.md

 - Open and Run code in Thonny IDE, press button to see status change.
 - Turn on and off LED using Button example : [Demo_Button_Combine.py](https://github.com/sbcshop/PiCoder-Software/blob/main/examples/Demo_Button_Combine.py)

-### Lesson 6 : How to read LDR sensor for Light detection
+### Lesson 6 : How to Read LDR Sensor for Light Detection
 **Objective:** We will learn how to read onboard LDR sensor value of PiCoder.

 **Hardware Connection:**